 Curbing Suicidal Thoughts

-One way to manage intense situations is to plan for them – like we do for fires: fire prevention, fire escape pathways, and “Stop, Drop, and Roll”.
-You can do this by creating a personalized plan – your own NowMattersNow.org Emotional Fire Safety Plan (PDF and online)*.
+One way to manage intense situations is to plan for them – like we do for fires: fire prevention, fire escape pathways, and “Stop, Drop, and Roll” (video).
+You can create a personalized plan – your own NowMattersNow.org Emotional Fire Safety Plan (PDF and online)*.
 We’ve created a Guide to help (PDF and online).
 For healthcare providers, here is some example documentation (pdf and Word).
 Everyone should know “Stop, Drop, and Roll” steps for being on fire emotionally.
 A rationale for these steps was developed in collaboration with experts from a number of fields.
 Here is a downloadable image with these steps. *Online is latest version, but printing may be wonky.

 There are few resources for people hospitalized for suicidal thoughts, self-injury, and suicide attempts or for people who answer yes to suicidal thoughts when asked on a survey at their primary care provider’s office.
 This “business” card was developed to share NowMattersNow.org (or .jpg form side 1 and side 2).
 Email it to your local print shop and share it any way you like.
 Write a caring message on the back.
 Here is a poster with examples.
 Print and post as you like.
 We were referenced in a long-form story about the power of caring messages written by Jason Cherkis.

 These are posters designed by our Team – including what to do in an emotional fire.
 This include 10 things people wished they had known the first time they were suicidal, steps for overwhelming urges to kill oneself.
 Feel free to download and print yourself or email to your local print shop.
 You can also order them online (proceeds go directly into website development).
 For healthcare providers, we have created a poster about how language matters.